 When you are a business owner you obviously will want to know how it performs.
 There are many metrics that can inform you about the state of your product.
 Although using tools like Google Analytics or Hotjar is helpful they are not always sufficient.

 Most SaaS company focus on KPIs - Key Performance Indicators like:

 - monthly or annual revenue

 - CAC (cost of acquiring a customer)

-- LTV (customer lifetime value) which shows a revenue generated by a customer over the lifetime of their subscription
+- LTV (customer lifetime value) which shows the revenue generated by a customer over the lifetime of their subscription

 - NPS (net promoter score) the value customer gain from your product

-- customer churn - the percentage of customers unsubscribing on monthly basis
+- customer churn - the percentage of customers unsubscribing on a monthly basis

 When analysing your metrics remember to divide them into low-touch SaaS and high-touch SaaS.
 In low-touch products, the software allows subscription via website, e-mails etc with minimum interaction from the sales team.
 In high-touch products, the sales team is heavily involved in processes like customer acquisition, onboarding and maintenance.

 Although building a cloud-based application is not for every business case the model itself is gaining popularity because of its benefits.
 Many big enterprises switch to this distribution model like Adobe Photoshop or Microsoft Word.
-It is also worth acknowledging that some of the widely popular applications like Spotify, Slack or Grammarly were built as a SaaS application from the beginning.
+It is also worth acknowledging that some of the widely popular applications like Spotify, Slack or Grammarly were built as SaaS apps from the beginning.

 No matter if you are considering converting to SaaS or developing a new SaaS product and would to outsource the development, the Selleo team can help you.
 Our fully-fledged team of engineers will take over the process giving you time and freedom to focus on other business processes.